mattpilla/Lilith/README.md

 ### Extra
 - Permissions are tricky, so you can use [this link](https://discordapi.com/permissions.html#372759761) to generate your bot's invite link.
 My suggested permissions are set there but you can change them if you know what you're doing.
 - Assets aren't being tracked in this repo.
 Refer to the README in the [audio](audio) directory for more info.
+- `npm run copyfiles` takes keys that don't exist in `auth.example.json` and `config.example.json` and copies them into `auth.json` and `config.json`, respectively.
+It creates these files if they don't exist.
+This is run automatically after every `npm ci`.

 ## Commands
 - `hey`: says hi